These are some services you can use to invest your money in New Zealand.

 Equity Crowdfunding Platforms

 I’ve used Snowball Effect to invest in a few Equity Crowdfunding campaigns like Squirrel, Punakaiki Fund, and Zeffer Cider.

 PledgeMe is another Equity Crowdfunding platform I’ve used, although they feel a bit less professional that Snowball Effect.
 They also offer “project crowdfunding” on their site – putting money into these are essentially donations and won’t buy you any shares.

 Easy Crypto is one of the easiest ways for Kiwis to buy Bitcoin and other cryptocurrency.
 It’s probably the easiest and fastest way to buy cryptocurrency in New Zealand.
 Purchases of crypto are usually completed and sent to your wallet within a few minutes.
 You can view my how to guide on how to buy Bitcoin in NZ here.

 I don’t have a lot of cryptocurrency so a basic wallet on my mobile phone is adequate to store it.
-For this I use Coinomi which is a multi-currency wallet that can hold Bitcoin, most major altcoins, as well as plenty of more obscure coins.
+For this I use Exodus which is a multi-currency wallet that can hold Bitcoin and most major altcoins, and is available on iOS, Android, and desktop.

 TransferWise is probably the cheapest currency transfer service out there.
 I personally use it to transfer money between NZ and Australia, and have also used it to transfer money to the US.
 They also offer a multi-currency Debit Mastercard (with very low fees!) which is handy for overseas travel.